State of GenAI Data Readiness in 2024 - Survey results are in!

 There are various synthetic data generation solutions on the market today.
 Before selecting one, make sure it can:

-1. Generate synthetic data to support a broad set of use cases:
+1. Generate imitation data to support a broad set of use cases:

 • Software testing